devsatwik/freeCodeCamp/guide/english/blockchain/cryptocurrency/index.md

 Unlike normal currency, cryptocurrency can be exchanged as fractions.
 For example, transactions can amount to 0.00007 BTC or even lower.

+Even though there has been alot of hype with cryptocurrencies , it is still in early stages of development , but it is surely a gamechanger in the financial industry and other industries disrupting the middlemen forever.

 If you want to earn bitcoins through mining, it can be done through solving mathematical proof-of-work problems that validate transactions.
 Blockchain uses the concept of irreversible cryptographic hash function which consists of guessing a random number (usually less than a certain value) to solve the problem for transaction validation.
 You will require machines with high processing power to be able to solve these problems (for example Fast-Hash One or CoinTerra TerraMiner IV).
 Computer's with a high end Graphics Card installed (such as the Nivida GTX 1080) are also able to solve these hashes effectively.

 #### More Information: